Healthdirect Free Australian health advice you can count on.

 Minor illnesses caused by E. coli

-Some strains of E. coli cause a range of minor illnesses including:
+Some strains of E. coli cause minor illnesses like:

 Serious illnesses caused by E. coli